Viva Italia in LA!

 November 25, 2010

-Lucky for me it was Italian culture week in LA with the Cinema Italian Style film fest and art exhibits happening all over town.
+It was Italian culture week in LA with the Cinema Italian Style film fest and art exhibits happening all over town.
 I got an eyeful of glamorous Italian fashion at the Istituto Italiano Di Cultura’s “50s and La Dolce Vita Style” exhibit.
 It was a great night to dress up with my gal pals and walk the red carpet.
 We felt like we had stepped into a dream as the space was filled with bright artwork, vintage dresses, shoes, hats and handbags.
 We ooohed and aaahed over the flowing black siren dress worn by Anita Ekberg in Fellini’s “La Dolce Vita.”
 We drooled over gorgeous accessories with exquisite details, and I was absolutely loving the artwork of Brivido Pop – big, colorful rip ‘n’ tear pop collages of film icons from Ekberg to Hepburn, Bardot and Loren.
 I just wanted to take it all home!

 See the slideshow from the exhibit.